 This department is responsible for all environmental and safety training as well as compliance oversight.
 The Environmental Health and Safety and Sustainability Office serves as campus liaison with all environmental and safety regulatory organizations.
-This office also plays a major role in the coordination of the campus sustainability program.
+This office is also responsible for Emergency Planning and Preparedness.